 What is Composite learning index (CLI)?

-How does it gauge the progress?
+How does it measure the progress?

-- Learning to know – includes aspects like reading and numeracy skills, problem solving skills, post-secondary education.
+- Learning to know – includes aspects like reading and numeracy skills, problem-solving skills, post-secondary education.

 - Learning to do – focuses on hands-on skills like workplace training, access to learning centers, job-related training and so on.

 - Learning to live together – includes social and interpersonal skills.

 - Learning to be – involves metrics on self-awareness and personal discovery with attributes like media exposure, cultural events, arts, sports, etc.